Gwangmyeong Station

 Gwangmyeong station (Korean: 광명역) is a train station in Gwangmyeong, South Korea.
 The station was newly built as a stop of national railway operator Korail's KTX high-speed service, 22.0 km south of Seoul Station.

 The area surrounding the station is home to the world's second largest IKEA store at 59,000 square meters (640,000 square feet), along with a large Costco store and a Lotte Premium Outlet.

 Similarly named stations

-"Gwangmyeong station" is the former name of Gwangmyeongsageori station on Line 7 of the Seoul Subway and is also the name of a station on Line 2 of the Pyongyang Metro.
+"Gwangmyeong station" is the former name of Gwangmyeongsageori station on Line 7 of the Seoul Subway and is also the name of a station on the Hyoksin Line of the Pyongyang Metro.